ocbe-uio/trajpy/README.md

 python3 trajpy.gui
 ```

-1 - You can open one file at time clicking on `Open file...` or process several files in the same director with `Open directory...`.
+1 - You can open one file at time clicking on `Open file...` or process several files in the same director with `Open directory...`

 2 - Select the features to be computed by ticking the boxes

 3 - Click on `Compute`

 4 - Select the directory and file name where the results will be stored

-The processing is ready when the following message appears in the text box located at the bottom of the GUI.
+The processing is ready when the following message appears in the text box located at the bottom of the GUI:

 `Results saved to /path/to/results/output.csv`